kazcfz/Shopping-List/README.md

 # ShoppingList Android

 ## Overview
-The Shopping List app is a simple and intuitive Android application designed to streamline your shopping experience.
+ShoppingList is a simple and intuitive Android application designed to streamline your shopping experience.
 With a user-friendly interface, this app allows you to effortlessly create, edit, and manage your shopping list on the go.

 <br>